el-cardu/structured-programming-notes/README.md

-# :x: Segmentation Fault 101, a.k.a., Structured Programming
+# :x: SegFault 101, a.k.a., Structured Programming

 <p align="center"